 Today in baseball history:

-- 1972 - Commissioner Bowie Kuhn announces the Hall of Fame selection of legendary sluggers Josh Gibson and Buck Leonard by the Special Committee on the Negro Leagues.
-The duo led the Homestead Grays to nine straight league championships from 1937 to 1945.
+- 1972 - 1972 - Josh Gibson and Buck Leonard are elected to the Hall of Fame through the Special Committee on the Negro Leagues.
+The two former stars, who led the Homestead Grays to nine straight league championships from 1937 to 1945, become the second and third players to be selected by the Committee, joining Satchel Paige, who was elected in 1971.
+(2,3)

 - 1983 - One day after taking a job as director of sports promotions for the Claridge Hotel and Casino in Atlantic City, Mickey Mantle is ordered to sever his ties with Major League Baseball by Commissioner Bowie Kuhn.
-Mantle joins fellow Hall-of-Famer Willie Mays as players banned from baseball by Kuhn for involvement with legalized gambling.
+Mantle joins fellow Hall of Famer Willie Mays as players banned from baseball by Kuhn for involvement with legalized gambling.
+(2,3)

 - (1) — The National Pastime.